0xe2d0/pyshield/README.md

 # 🤖 Installation
 <pre><code>pip install pyshield</code></pre>
 And thats it.
-So east.
+So easy.

 # ✨ Quick Start
 Printing The Obfuscate Code :